-4.4 SEA Screening Stage 2: Conclusions
+5.4 SEA Screening Stage 2: Conclusions

 Would the Kelbrook and Sough Neighbourhood Development Plan require SEA?
-The Neighbourhood Development Plan will not impact on any European Designated site.

-The Neighbourhood Development Plan policies seek to protect a number of key environmental assets, including landscape, heritage and local green spaces.
-Based on the Stage 1 screening in Table 1 and Table 2 it is concluded that a full SEA is not required.
+- The KSNP will not impact on any European Designated site. - The KSNP policies seek to protect a number of key environmental assets, including landscape, heritage and local green spaces. - Based on the Stage 1 screening (Section 5.1) and the Stage 2 screening (Section 5.3) it is concluded that full SEA is not required.

-5. Statutory Consultation
+6. Statutory Consultation

-The Statutory bodies will be consulted on this screening report for their views as to whether a full Strategic Environmental Assessment is required and their responses will be noted in the final version of this document
+- 6.1 The statutory bodies, listed below, have been consulted on the content of this screening report, for their views as to whether a full Strategic Environmental Assessment is required..

 - Natural England

 - Historic England

 - Environment Agency

+7. SEA Screening Conclusion

-6. SEA Screening conclusion - Will a full Strategic Environmental Assessment be required, in accordance with the SEA Directive; i.e. is the proposed Neighbourhood Plan likely to have a significant effect on the environment?
+Will a full Strategic Environmental Assessment be required, in accordance with the SEA Directive; i.e. is the proposed Neighbourhood Plan likely to have a significant effect on the environment?